drand/website/docs/blog/2023-02-17-how-to-use-drand.md

 ---
-title: "How to use drand properly"
+title: "A guide on how to use drand properly"
 summary: "Join us in discovering how to use drand in your applications."
 date: 2023-02-22
 author: Patrick McClurg